© Helen Johnson

 Ketil soon overtook me.
 The heath was difficult land.
 Wiry stems of heather clawed my skirts, spears of rushes warned of sinking bogs, patches of ice lurked in the shadows.

 Ketil leapt like a deer, his glossy acorn hair streaming behind him.
 Ingiborg, the reeve's wife, ran behind me, her breath hanging like smoke in the chill air.
 A straggle of children trailed behind her.
 Leffie's dark head bobbed among them.
-I slowed, feeling a surge of relief.
+The surge of relief slowed my legs.

 Suddenly Ketil halted.
 He drew his saex.
 The blade glimmered in the dying daylight as he raised it, then plunged it deep into the ground.